cmput404w19-project/group-project/README.md

 # AJAX Documentation
+We decide to use lot of the AJAX on the client side for the purposes of sharing the server work load.
 ### Home Page posts
 We have a heavy AJAX in our client side front end.
 We use for loop AJAX fetches and promise.all() to send all requests to all the servers(External endpoints and also our own server) APIs (/author/posts) for getting all the visible posts for that particular user
 ### Home Page posting comments